 The Victor & Sheila Goldbloom Diagnostic Imaging Center (Radiology Clinic) at QEHC is equipped with a computerized digital image management system known as a Picture Archiving and Communication System (PACS).
 This technology enables radiologists to view, store, display, and distribute images wherever they are needed, even off-site.
 PACS provides clear, sharp image resolution and its flexibility promotes faster turnaround time for interpretation and reporting.
 The system also is cost effective since no film or chemicals are required.

-The QEHC’s team of leading radiologists and technologists specialize in medical imaging procedures, ensuring that examinations are expertly conducted and interpreted in compliance with the highest standards.
+The QEHC’s team of leading radiologists and technologists specialize in medical imaging procedures like X-ray ensuring that examinations are expertly conducted and interpreted in compliance with the highest standards.

 Patients benefit from rapid reporting, with results sent directly to their referring physician.